Where Do They Come From?

 Because they’re irritating, some dogs will scoot, dragging their bottoms across the floor, or lick their behinds a lot.

-If those tapeworm segments make their way inside your dog's stomach, they can make your dog throw up.
+If those tapeworm segments make their way inside your dog's stomach, they can, though rarely, make your dog throw up.
 Then you may actually see a worm (maybe 5 to 8 inches long) in your dog's vomit.

 If your dog has a heavy tapeworm infection, he may lose weight, even though he is eating normally.